MA in Digital Arts Frequently Asked Questions

 Who are the faculty?

 Our faculty are distinguished leaders in the field of digital arts from all over the country.
-They bring a depth of practical experience that is invaluable to your experience.
+They bring a depth of practical experience and are trained in best practices of online instruction.

 How much does the program cost?
 Is there any financial aid?